ja-klaudiusz/ja-klaudiusz/README.md

 ---

 ### 🌿 Beyond the Code
-Outside of work, I recharge through movement, creativity, and time spent outdoors.
+When I’m not writing code, I’m usually chasing that same balance of focus and flow in other ways.
-I enjoy **riding MTB trails in the forest**, **playing tennis**, and **training at the gym**.
+I love **riding my MTB through quiet forest trails**, where every turn clears the mind and resets perspective.
-Music is a constant thread — especially **electronic and live performances**.
+**Tennis and gym sessions** keep me grounded, reminding me that steady effort beats intensity.
+I’m deeply into **music — especially electronic and live performances —** which for me is another form of rhythm and structure, not so different from coding.
-Whenever I can, I set out on **adventures to warm, distant places**, exploring new cultures and perspectives.
+Whenever I get the chance, I travel — often to **warm, distant places**, drawn by curiosity for new cultures and landscapes.
-Above all, I value **active time with my kids** and long, unhurried **walks with my dog**.
+And above all, I value **time with my kids**, filled with movement, laughter, and discovery — plus long, peaceful **walks with my dog**, the best reminder that simplicity can be its own reward.

 ---

-> *“Good software should feel invisible — fast, reliable, and simple to evolve.”* — personal credo
+> I believe good software should feel invisible — fast, reliable, and effortless to use.
+> It’s the kind of engineering that disappears behind experience — and that’s what I aim to build every day.